radiantearth/stac-api-spec/item-search/README.md

 ## Example Landing Page for STAC API - Item Search

-This JSON is what would be expected from an api that only implements STAC API - Item Search.
+This JSON is what would be expected from an api that only implements *STAC API - Item Search*.
 In practice, most APIs will also implement other conformance classes, and those will be reflected in the `links` and `conformsTo` fields.
 A more typical Landing Page example is in the [overview](../overview.md#example-landing-page) document.